4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 incomplete or did not go through correctly.
 Please feel free to report issues to us directly as they come up as it is probable we will be able to guide you to a fix quickly.

+Note that the cost of running a barebones system should be on the order of $500 a month or so.
+As you scale up and analyze more files the storage cost will go up while compute costs will remain the same.
+Once you reach a large enough size (millions of variants) you may need to scale up the database or the ElasticSearch to performance remains stable.
+We've run CGAP with millions of variants and use a single t4g.xlarge instance for the database and 3 c6g.xlarge.elasticsearch nodes for the ElasticSearch cluster (no master nodes).
+If you're going to scale beyond this, it's probably a good idea to talk with the CGAP team first.

 Common Issues
 -------------